One of the most Iconic stops on Camino de Santiago

 As with many legends along Camino predating Christianity, there are several stories surrounding Cruz de Ferro.
-It is told that it was a place of ritual for the ancient Celts who originally inhabited the land before the birth of Christ.
-Evidence today suggests the Romans may also have used the site as an Alter to Mercury the god of travel.
+It is said that it was a place of ritual for the ancient Celts who originally inhabited the land before the birth of Christ.
+Evidence today suggests the Romans may also have used the site as an altar to Mercury the god of travel.

 Today Pilgrims from all over the world despite their beliefs, culture, or reasons for being on the Camino follow the current ritual.
 Carrying from home or collecting along the way a stone or trinket for themselves or a loved one; symbolically representing any physical, spiritual, or emotional baggage they no longer wish to carry in their lives.